gohugoio/hugo/content/en/about/features.md

 : Render each page of your site to one or more output formats, with granular control by page kind, section, and path.
 While HTML is the default output format, you can add JSON, RSS, CSV, and more.
 For example, create a REST API to access content.

 [Templates]
-: Create templates usings variables, functions, and methods to transform your content, resources, and data into a published page.
+: Create templates using variables, functions, and methods to transform your content, resources, and data into a published page.
 While HTML templates are the most common, you can create templates for any output format.

 [Themes]
 : Reduce development time and cost by using one of the hundreds of themes contributed by the Hugo community.
 Themes are available for corporate sites, documentation projects, image portfolios, landing pages, personal and professional blogs, resumes, CVs, and more.